TheFausap/QK/README.md

-    MAT[2|3]   : create a numeric matrix 2x2 or 3x3, popping from the stack the elements QMAT[2|3]  : create a quantum matrix 2x2 or 3x3, popping quantum objects from the stack =<V>       : creates a new variable V with a value equals to the last element on the stack CAB        : performs a permutation ABC -> CAB PERM       : performs a permutation ABC -> BCA
+    MAT[2|3]   : create a numeric matrix 2x2 or 3x3, popping from the stack the elements QMAT[2|3]  : create a quantum matrix 2x2 or 3x3, popping quantum objects from the stack =<V>       : creates a new variable V with a value equals to the last element on the stack +,-,*,/    : unsigned integer arithmentic operations between stack elements CAB        : performs a permutation ABC -> CAB PERM       : performs a permutation ABC -> BCA

 All the other operations are mapped to specific operators or functions defined in q.k
+These are:

+    // vectors
+    K0
+    K1
+    B0
+    B1
+    P0
+    P1
+    // matrices
+    I
+    X
+    Z
+    H
+    Y
+    S
+    SX
+    T
+    uCX
+    dCX
+    M
+    ECR
+    SWAP
+    PG
+    CCX

+they are directly related to variables defined in q.k and they are stored directly on to stack.
+Then we have:

+    // use parameters
+    Rx
+    Ry
+    Rz
+    Rn
+    CP
+    U
+    P
+    QFT
+    CNTRL
+    ID

+these matrices, define in q.k, require one or more parameters taken from the stack.
+Then, we have miscellaneous functions:

+    // functions or operators
+    TS
+    SP
+    NZP
+    NZC
+    SZ
+    BASIS
+    KET
+    BRA
+    PPK
+    PPB
+    QPP
+    PST
+    MMU
+    APPLY
+    MKR
+    INV
+    MPOWI
+    P2
+    PN
+    MKRN
+    OM
+    PROB
+    PPROB
+    SHF
+    CLK

+All these functions are related to various operations, mostly internals, used by the Q coprocessor itself.